UPDATE 1-South Africa's Steinhoff reports rise in H1 profit, revenue

 (Adds Poundland performance, U.S. mattress deals, share price)

-JOHANNESBURG, June 7 South Africa-based retail group Steinhoff International reported a 13 percent rise in half-year operating profit and a 48 percent jump in revenue as recent acquisitions buoyed sales.
+JOHANNESBURG, June 7 (Reuters) - South Africa-based retail group Steinhoff International reported a 13 percent rise in half-year operating profit and a 48 percent jump in revenue as recent acquisitions buoyed sales.

 Steinhoff, which bought U.S.-based Mattress Firm and Britain's Poundland last year, said operating profit rose to 903 million euros ($1.02 billion) in the six months to the end of March, up from 797 million euros a year earlier.